Ironman (surf lifesaving): Swim

 For the swim leg, the competitors are required to swim around the 'string line', a line of 9 coloured buoys.
 Perhaps the most technically demanding of the legs, because it requires the athlete to swim under waves whilst swimming out to sea, and bodysurfing them on the way back in.
 Because of the often rough nature of the water, ironmen must be very proficient at swimming.
 The best swimmers in an ironmen field are often close to Olympic standard, such as Ky Hurst, whilst training for three other disciplines.

 Board

 The board leg involves paddling a modified Malibu paddle board around a set of four black-and-white string lines.
 Going out through the surf can be quite difficult, as athletes must use their weight to 'pop' over each wave.
 However, on the way in is relatively simple, as the athlete must only prevent the board from nosediving.
 As such, many big waves can be caught in the board leg.

 Run

 A relatively short and easier leg in the ironman race.
 The run leg involves running from the edge of the surf, around two flags set on the beach, and back out into the surf.
 Because of this, the surface can change very quickly from wet to hard to soft and back again, so the ironman must change his running technique regularly.
+In ironman events from the 1970s to the 1990s, the run leg was often managed as a recovery leg between the ocean legs.
+However in the 2000s Shannon Eckstein weaponised this leg into a truly fourth element of the ironman event by sprinting the run course during each facet of his races.